TheHummel/cil-monocular-depth/README.md

 This is inspired by the paper [Rethinking Skip Connections in Encoder-decoder Networks for Monocular Depth Estimation](https://arxiv.org/abs/2208.13441).
 The implementation replaces the FusionBlocks in the MiDaS Neck layer (model.dpt.neck) with a custom FusionBlock that performs a more complex feature fusion of different encoder hidden_states.
 For a more precise explanation, see report with related diagrams in the appendix.
 The model is located in [models/dpt_hybrid_midas](https://github.com/TheHummel/cil-monocular-depth/tree/master/models/dpt_hybrid_midas).
 To run the model execute the run_midas_fscn located in [slurm_scripts](https://github.com/TheHummel/cil-monocular-depth/blob/master/slurm_scripts/run_midas_fscn.sh).
 The following figure displays how the encoder stages are connected with the decoder stages via a full skip connection network (FSCN):
 ![FSCN](./images/fscn.jpg)
-The Adaptive Concatenation Module (ACM) of a Convolutional Block Attention Module (CBAM) concatenates the different encoder stages:
+The Adaptive Concatenation Module (ACM), which consists of a Convolutional Block Attention Module (CBAM), concatenates the different encoder stages:
 ![ACM](./images/acm.jpg)

 ## 3. Variant (Combination): UNet with MiDaS-Encoder features and FSCN: